lawrencecox1234/GridGame/README.md

     * On device manager, wipe data for the device you want to use
 	* Then restart your computer and android studio

-* You can use logcat to help debug errors if needed
+* Also you can use logcat to help debug errors if needed